 What to do for herpes prodrome symptoms?

-These prodromal symptoms can serve as a good reminder to check in with everything you are doing that may trigger outbreaks for you, and adjust accordingly.
+These prodromal symptoms can serve as a good reminder to check in with everything you are doing that may be an outbreak trigger for you, and adjust accordingly.

 1. Take a Break from Sex

 Even if you aren’t having an outbreak and just these “odd” prodrome sensations, this can be a sign of viral shedding.
 Asymptomatic viral shedding refers to any periods in which there are no outward signs of an outbreak, like sores, but the virus is becoming active and capable of spreading to others.
 Read our detailed article about viral shedding rates here.
 Always practice safe sex to keep your non-infected partner free of herpes.

 And even if your partner and you both have herpes, the friction of sex can worsen prodromal symptoms and trigger the outbreak into taking place.
 And that would be uncomfortable and possibly completely avoidable.

 2. Find Your Triggers